Team R29 Celebrates Spring's Sweetest Trends At Home

 Advertisement

-Even though we won’t be celebrating the most enjoyable of the seasons with our loved ones any time soon, we’re getting playful with picnic prints, pastel hues and jewellery that's good enough to eat.
-Is there such a thing as getting too dressed up for the weekly shop?
+Even though we won’t be celebrating the most enjoyable of the seasons with our loved ones any time soon, we’re getting playful with picnic prints, pastel hues, and jewelry that's good enough to eat.
+Is there such a thing as getting too dressed up for the weekly grocery trip?
 Not on our watch.
-Refinery29's junior fashion editor, Georgia, and junior art editor, Meg, spent a sunny weekend shooting springtime get-ups through FaceTime and Zoom (G&Ts in hand, of course).
+Refinery29's junior fashion editor Georgia and junior art editor Meg spent a sunny weekend shooting springtime get-ups through FaceTime and Zoom (G&Ts in hand, of course).
 This season is all about finding joy where you can and if you ask us, the clothes you choose to wear are a great place to start.

 Advertisement